 All criminal cases starts in the district courts.

 Any party that is unhappy with the result of a civil case can bring it before the Court of Appeal.

 Types of cases

 Besides civil and criminal cases, the courts also consider cases on enforcement, bankruptcy, debt settlement (composition), division of joint property and decedent estates.
-Marriages and the issue of official certification are other tasks of the district courts.
+Issue of official certification is also a task.

 63 district courts

 The country is divided into judicial districts, with one District Court each.
 Oslo is an exception, with two district courts (Oslo tingrett for criminal and civil cases, Oslo byfogdembete for other cases).
 A judicial district consists of one or more municipalities.